International Student Enrollment

 Inviting International Guests to Commencement

-The Office of International Student Affairs is unable to provide invitation letters to the family members or friends of graduating F-1 students because it cannot assume responsibility for their actions while in the U.S. Students who wish to provide an invitation letter to their guests to attend graduation may choose to write one themselves with the help of online templates where needed.
+The Office of International Student Enrollment is unable to provide invitation letters to the family members or friends of graduating F-1 students because it cannot assume responsibility for their actions while in the U.S. Students who wish to provide an invitation letter to their guests to attend graduation may choose to write one themselves with the help of online templates where needed.
 The students’ guests may then bring the invitation letter to their visa appointments as proof of the purpose of their travel.

 How to Write an Invitation Letter